Limited Reference, Reliable Generation: A Two-Component Framework for Tabular Data Generation in Low-Data Regimes: Related Work

+\textbf{Fine-Tuning Methods. } Fine-tuning methods adapt LLM parameters to tabular formats and domain constraints.
+For instance, GReaT~\cite{great} fine-tunes GPT-2.5 on tabular corpora, while HARMONIC~\cite{wangharmonic} introduces instruction signals derived from nearest-neighbor relationships.
+Although effective with abundant reference data, these methods risk severe overfitting when reference data is small, as parameter updates dominate the limited supervision.

-Prompt-based methods leverage the in-context learning ability of LLMs, enabling them to generate tabular data by conditioning on a few labeled examples embedded directly in the prompt.
+\textbf{Prompt-based Methods. } Prompt-based methods leverage the in-context learning ability of LLMs, enabling them to generate tabular data by conditioning on a few labeled examples embedded directly in the prompt\cite{ling2024mallm}.
 Without modifying model parameters, these methods use prompt design to guide the generation process.
 EPIC improves representation balance across classes by formatting grouped data and crafting class-aware prompts~\cite{epic}.
 CLLM enhances data quality in low-resource scenarios by combining prompt design with a curation step that filters samples based on model confidence and uncertainty estimates~\cite{cllm}.
-However, prompt-based methods struggle to capture feature dependencies and often suffer from localized redundancy due to repeated use of identical prompts, limiting their effectiveness in low-data regimes.
+However, prompt-based methods struggle to capture logical dependencies and often suffer from distributional imbalance due to repeated use of identical prompts, limiting their effectiveness in low-data regimes.